-We are committed to understanding the causes of, and treatments for, kidney disease, and to making life better for the millions of patients suffering from it.
+We are committed to understanding what causes kidney disease and to discover new and better ways to treat it, so we can make life better for the millions of patients suffering from the condition.

-As a member of the Association of Medical Research Charities (AMRC), we support the principle of using animals in research when it is necessary to advance understanding and to develop better treatments, although only where there is no alternative.
-All AMRC member charities support this principle, as outlined in this AMRC statement.
+As a member of the Association of Medical Research Charities (AMRC), we support the principle of using animals in research to advance understanding and to develop better treatments, but only where there is no alternative.

-We support research involving animals because it has been fundamental to understanding how the human body functions and how diseases occur, and has led to the development of many of the medicines and procedures that we use today.
+Research involving animals has been fundamental to understanding how the human body works and how diseases develop.
+It has been a vital step in developing many of the medicines and procedures we use today.

-Our research strategy is based on understanding the basic mechanisms of kidney disease and developing solutions to its treatment and prevention.
-Whilst most of this involves using techniques such as cell culture, computer modelling, clinical trials and human tissue analysis, some advances do require animal-based studies.
-This is because animals can suffer from the same types of disease as people.
-Some potential therapies and biological processes can only be accurately assessed in this way.
+Our research strategy is based on understanding kidney disease and developing ways to prevent and treat it.
+While this involves growing and studying cells, computer modelling, statistically analysing data, clinical trials and analysing human tissue, some research questions do need to use animals where none of these other methods can find the answer.
+Animals can suffer from the same types of disease as people, and some potential treatments and biological processes can only be accurately assessed in this way.

-Moreover, new medicines are required by law to be tested on animals during development.
-Evidence shows that patients are reassured to know that such safety studies have been carried out.
-The majority of people in the UK believe that it is appropriate to use animals in medical research as long as suffering is minimised and there is no alternative.
+Aside from this, medicines are legally required to be tested on animals during development as a crucial safety step before they are tested in people.
+Most people in the UK believe that it is appropriate to use animals in medical research as long as suffering is minimised and there is no alternative.¹

-Our commitment to best practice in animal experimentation
+Our commitment to best practice in animal research

-The UK is widely considered to have the best regulations on the welfare of animals used in research in the world.
-The Animals (Scientific Procedures) Act 1986 and accompanying Home Office guidance set out the safeguards of animal welfare whilst allowing important research that requires animal experimentation.
+The UK continues to have the tightest and best animal welfare regulations in research in the world.
+The Animals (Scientific Procedures) Act 1986 and accompanying Home Office guidance set out the safeguards of animal welfare whilst allowing important research that requires animals to be used.